AlexandreTI-AUT/serverrest.dev-tests/README.md

 ## Performance Tests

 ### Required
-- Install K6 in your computer.Link => https://k6.io/docs/get-started/installation/
+- Install K6 on your computer.Link => https://k6.io/docs/get-started/installation/

 ### Run Tests

-- Open the terminal in directory `Performance-Tests/tests` and run the `k6 run stress-create-user.js` command to run the test.
+- Open the terminal in the directory `Performance-Tests/tests` and run the `k6 run stress-create-user.js` command to run the test.
 - At the end of the test, a `.html` file with the test result will be created in the `tests` directory.

 ### Automation Performance structure